Mixed Credit Reports

 • Write a thorough and clear letter explaining exactly which information in your credit report is wrong and why.

 • Mail your letter, along with copies of the supporting documents, via certified mail to the credit bureau reporting the errors.
 This preserves your rights and leaves an easily traceable trail.
-Avoid using online dispute platforms.
+Avoid using online dispute platforms that require you to waive your legal rights.

-• Keep a copy of the letter and documents for your file, along with the mail receipt.
+• Keep a copy of the letter and documents for your file, along with the mail receipts.

 • Track the days.
 They have 30 days to respond.